 GIGO.
 Garbage In, Garbage Out top

 A large number of scientific studies prove that we all are much more affected by our environment than we consciously realize.
 Start purposefully watching and analyzing your thoughts and your environment.
 Then start control controlling these inputs so they help you rather than hurt.

 Fill you head with good stuff.
 For example, many gurus don’t read newspapers since they are full of bad news.
 Avoid bad associates because you really do become more like them without even knowing it.

 Make good environments and good actions habitual.
 Remember that habits are grooves that get deeper with every action, good or bad.
 It pays to make the good grooves deeper.

-Look ahead what & where the garbage is in your life.
+Look ahead to what & where the garbage is in your life.
 Prepare your boundaries and escape routes ahead of time.
-Then, when garbage appears you can recognize it, know what to do and be ready to quickly escape.
+Then, when garbage appears you can recognize it, know what to do and be prepared to quickly escape.
 When you make a mistake analyze what and why it happened and make better plans to evade and escape it the next time.